drahosj/308labs/lab-06/lab6.md

 # Tasks For This Lab
 The rest of this lab will be extending your code from last week.
 Last week you created a print server program which would accept jobs from the standard input and serve those jobs to printers.
 This has a clear problem: only one process can send print jobs to the print server at a time.
-In a real system we want to have our print server running in the background as a _daemon_.
+In a real system we want to have our print server running in the background as a _daemon_(see section `Print Server as Daemon` below for more details on daemons and how to turn a process into a daemon).
 Anytime a program has a file it wants printed it should be able to send it to the printer using an IPC method.
-Additionally, programs which want to print should not need to worry about the internal workings of the print server or the IPC calls, it should be able to link in a library and use that to do printing.
-Please read all of the tasks before starting as they will each effect the others.
+Additionally, programs which want to print should not need to worry about the internal workings of the print server or the IPC calls, it should be able to link in a library and use that to do printing.  _Please read all of the tasks before starting as they will each effect the others_.

 ## Print Server IPC
 In this lab you have seen several different ways to do interprocess communication.
 You will now apply one or more of the above methods in your print server program.
 Some of the methods make more sense than others; however, most of the above methods of IPC can be applied to this problem.
 Here is a list of possible ways to complete this task: